800 Olive Street, St. Louis, MO 63101 Google map

 3224 Locust, Suite 401, St. Louis, MO 63103 Google map

 With a concentration on infrastructure, the Kranzberg Arts Foundation is committed to providing local, emerging artists and community arts organizations with spaces and tools to perform and showcase their work.
-It operates several venues in Grand Center and will be developing affordable housing and studio space for artists in Gravois Park.
+It operates several venues in Grand Center and is developing affordable housing for artists in Gravois Park.

 Leather Trades Lofts